gmillio/ToDoList/README.md

 Remaining tasks:

--Limit the number of characters for ToDoList and tasks names
+-Limit the number of characters for tasks names

 -Be able to save changes